gmp-prem/BasicROS/README.md

 - tons of community support, ubuntu has a great community whenever you have a problem, you could get help such as [ubuntu community](https://ubuntu.com/community) or [stackoverflow](https://stackoverflow.com/) and more communities++ out there

 ## Basic robot operating system (ROS)

+### What is ROS?
+Robot operating system or ROS for short, ROS is an open-source framework for developing a robotics, ROS has a simple concept and easy to understand, ROS has a lot of communities, so many engineers and researchers use this framework to develop their own works.

+### ROS concept

+**ROS filesystem level**

+ROS filesystem level is the part of the ROS that consider the filesystem on the disk, the filesystem level mainly consists of packages, metapackages and message type, service types

+**ROS Computational graph**

+asdasd